MaheshBodas/reactjs-poc-ui-master/REACT.md

     |   |       card.css
     |   |       ToggleContainer.tsx
     |   |
-    |   |--- End components that define UI structure of Top Level components in in reactjs-poc-ui-master
+    |   |--- End components that define UI structure of Top Level components in in chinook-poc-ui-master
     |
     |
-    |   | --- Start Helper components in reactjs-poc-ui-master
+    |   | --- Start Helper components in chinook-poc-ui-master
     |
     |   +---LoaderComponent
     |   |       LoaderComponent.jsx